toandk/DDMvvm/README.md

 ## License

-DDMvvm is available under the MIT license.
+DTMvvm is available under the MIT license.
 See the LICENSE file for more info.